focusretreatcenter/website/content/blog/20220627-programming-retreat-dates-announced.md

 author = "Pete Lyons"
 +++

-We are pleased to announce the dates for our inagural Programming Retreat this year:
+We are pleased to announce the dates for our inaugural Programming Retreat this year:

 ### August 1 through 21